How to Fix a Computer That Randomly Restarts

 If none of the steps above help, contact Apple Support.

-Computer Randomly Restarting While Gaming
+How to Fix a Computer Randomly Restarting While Gaming

 If your computer keeps restarting while you’re gaming, you may want to try one of the suggestions below.